 Hanging coffins also exist in Southern China made by the (now extinct) Bo people hundreds of years ago, and in Indonesia by the Torajan people of Sulawesi.
 Additionally, the tradition of Hanging Coffins in Sagada is pre-colonial.
 Although it is difficult to determine its exact chronological origin, we know that it exists for hundreds of years.
 However, nowadays this death practice is slowly dying out with only some traditional burials taking place every few years.

-How high the coffin is going to be is also an indicator of the social status and respectability of the deceased person!
+How high the coffin is going to be is also an indicator of the social status and respectability of the deceased person.
 Moreover, one needs to meet certain criteria in order to have the honor of a hanging coffin:

 There are several purposes for the existence of these Hanging Coffins.
 Firstly from a spiritual point of view, the Kankanaey believe that the higher the corpse is placed, the closer it is to heaven and the sacred ancestors.

 Secondly, the Kankanaey wanted to preserve their bodies after death as well as possible, but also let them rest in peace.
 Therefore, burying their dead in the ground was not ideal, since they knew that bodies decompose faster in the earth.
 Hanging the coffins above the earth was a better option, instead.
-Moreover, this altitude kept away head hunters and any other potential disturbance.
+Moreover, this altitude kept away head hunters and any other potential disturbances.

 Finally, there is also a practical reasoning for this custom, one that is rooted in the times of Hispanic colonization.
 Historically, these indigenous populations were forced to inhabit the mostly mountainous region of Sagada.
 Due to limited fertile soil every acre of land was important.
 Therefore, by using hanging coffins, they managed to save more space for crop cultivation!